micro-manager/micro-manager.github.io/_pages/Writing_plugins_for_Micro-Manager.md

-You can also dynamically load your plugin by including a line in the `media/MMStartup.bsh` file.
+You can also dynamically load your plugin by including a line in the `MMStartup.bsh` file.
 (This file should reside in the root directory of your Micro-Manager installation; if there isn't one yet, you can create it with any text editor program.)
 For example: